Fujman12/twitter_scraper/README.md

 # twitter_scraper
-Python scraper that scrapes inforamtion about user's followers
+Python scraper that gathers information about the user's followers through the Twitter API